Common Challenges in API Implementation and How to Overcome Them

 How to Overcome It:

-- Use Middleware: Middleware solutions can act as a bridge between your API and legacy systems, simplifying integration.
+- Use Middleware: Middleware tools can simplify integration by acting as a bridge between your API and other systems.

 The Challenge: